 REACH’s Patient-Centered Mental Health in Pediatric Primary Care Mini-Fellowship Program (PPP) provides primary care providers with up-to-date, evidenced-based training in the diagnosis and treatment of children’s mental health conditions.
 This innovative program is comprised of a dynamic, 15-hour interactive course, followed by 12 bimonthly, hour-long case-based discussions.

-At the completion of this continuing education program, clinicians will have improved knowledge, competence and confidence in assessment and management of pediatric behavioral health issues.
+At the completion of this continuing education program, clinicians will have improved knowledge, competence, and confidence in assessment and management of pediatric behavioral health issues.
 Participants learn to create and implement comprehensive treatment plans as well as the nuances of evidenced-based pharmacological strategies.

 Behavioral Expansion in Pediatric Residency Training (Be ExPeRT) is modeled after REACH’s Patient-Centered Mental Health in Pediatric Primary Care Mini-Fellowship Program adapted for trainees.

 The course is led by Duke Child Psychiatry faculty fellows and involves a dynamic four-hour seminar followed by six monthly-hour-long, case-based discussions.
 Trainees learn the basics of assessment and management of pediatric anxiety, depression, ADHD as well as acute behavioral agitation.
-This dynamic program is rooted in evidenced-based adult learning strategies.
+This dynamic program is rooted in evidence-based adult learning strategies.

-The continuing education program is currently active within the Duke Pediatrics and Internal Medicine-Pediatrics residency programs and will be expanding to other pediatrics training programs as well as Family Medicine, Physician Assistant and Nurse Practitioner training programs throughout North Carolina.
+The continuing education program is currently active within the Duke Pediatrics and Internal Medicine-Pediatrics residency programs and will be expanding to other pediatrics training programs as well as Family Medicine, Physician Assistant, and Nurse Practitioner training programs throughout North Carolina.